Ossama Ashley: Salford City

 On 30 June 2023, Ashley became the third signing of the transfer window for fellow League Two club Salford City, signing a two-year deal for an undisclosed fee.

 Following a successful 2024–25 season that saw Ashley named Salford City Player of the Season, he had a contract extension triggered.

+At the end of the 2025–26 season he was released by the club.

+Rotherham United

+On 10 July 2026, Ashley signed a one-year deal with fellow League Two club Rotherham United.

 Personal life

 Born in England, Ashley is of Jamaican and Moroccan descent.